vincenzojrs/IPF-Financial-Advisor/README.md

 Cross-encoding is a technique used to allow the LLM to retrieve only a subset of the most relevant documents to enhance generation performance.
 Compared to Bi-Encoder, where query and document vectors are encoded separately and their embeddings compared, cross-encoding encodes both the query and the document within the same transformer, resulting in a similarity score between them.
 The `Cohere Rerank API` was used to perform this step.

+## Architectural choices about the first tool realized: *Rent vs. Buy*

+In the Italian media, it is common to see people wondering whether to buy a home or pay rent.
+Here, whilst buying a home usually represents a significant and long-term financial commitment, renting is seen as a waste of money, especially when the rent is higher than a potential mortgage payment.
+The tool calculates whether buying a home is more cost-effective than renting, considering several variables:
+- Full price paid in cash vs. mortgage;
+- Considering alternative investment opportunities;
+- Costs of periodic renovation;
+- Differences in tax treatment depending on certain typical scenarios recognised under Italian law – such as purchasing from private sellers or from developers.

+Additionally, by interacting with the Italian Tax Agency’s website, it is possible to determine whether the property’s price is in line with the market for the same area and what a competitive rent would be for a similar property.

+The website interaction was implemented using `Selenium`: a Python library that enables interaction with web pages by identifying their components via their XPATHs, and performing actions such as scrolling, clicking, and selecting from a drop-down menu.

 # Architectural choices about the front-end